DanWahlin/Angular-Docker-Microservices/README.md

 To run the project (development mode):

-1. Install Docker CE for Mac or Windows
+1. Install Docker CE for Mac or Windows (http://docker.com)

+1. Install Angular CLI: `npm install @angular/cli -g`

 1. Run `npm install` at the root of the projet

 1. Run `npm install` in ./microservices/node

+1. Run `ng build`

 1. Run `docker-compose build`